FatGrizzly/lscfcaptcha/README.md

-lsrecaptcha
+Lsrecaptcha
 ========

 Description
 --------

-The lscfcaptcha Go module is a custom turnstile processor.
+The lsrecaptcha Go module is a custom Recaptcha processor.
-The turnstile validation is still performed by cloudflare.
-This executable will check if the response is successful and if so, notify the web server that the client successfully completed the turnstile challenge.
+The Recaptcha validation is still performed by Google.
+This executable will check if the response is successful and if so, notify the web server that the client successfully completed the Recaptcha challenge.

 Compilation
 --------